E-Bikes & Bikes Customised to You

 Hey guys, Dustin here.
 CEO, sixthreezero.
 I'm gonna talk to you today about the idea of forward pedaling, what it means, how it works, what's the difference between a forward pedaling design bike, and a non-forward pedaling design bike.

 So in front of me right here we have the EVRYjourney women's 7-speed teal, and this is one of our forward pedaling design bikes.
-Let me walk you through what classifies a bike as a forward pedaling design.

 You can see, if you can see here, there's actually a piece that is connecting the crankcase to the back piece of the frame here, and that's about four inches wide.
 Normally that piece wouldn't exist on a traditional bike, because the down tube would be connecting straight down into the crank housing.
 So what this does is it puts the rider in a position where you're actually gonna be able to be lower to the ground, while still getting proper leg extension when riding.